 Earth.Org has mapped what extreme flooding could look like in Shanghai by 2100 in the absence of preventive measures.

 Shanghai, the second most populous city in the world, sits on the Yangtze River estuary on low-lying, soft, sandy soil.
 If you’ve read any other articles from this series, you know this spells trouble.
 The 24 million inhabitants along with the concentration of economic and cultural activity make it a priority to implement protective measures.

-Because Shanghai isn’t particularly vulnerable to coastal flooding at the moment, there is practically no infrastructure geared toward mitigation at the moment.
+Because Shanghai isn’t particularly vulnerable to coastal flooding caused by sea level rise at the moment, there is practically no infrastructure geared toward mitigation at the moment.
 Coastal defences will be necessary, as will access to enough fresh water to accommodate such an agglomeration, in case the sea infiltrates groundwater reserves.

 The sheer size of metropolitan Shanghai means that a detailed, very expensive plan will have to be drafted in order to mitigate the effects of sea level rise.
 The city is not doomed by any means, but officials will be wise not to underestimate the challenge ahead.

 Earth.Org has modelled severe coastal flooding in Shanghai by 2100 to emphasise our call for action.

 Global mean sea level is projected to rise by 2m at the end of this century.
 However, in order to determine local sea level rise (SLR), one has to take into account local coastal flood levels which could be 2.8m above Mean Higher-High Water (MHHW) at extreme forecasts.
 These local levels bring variability to the projected SLR from 1m to 6.5m (eg. Rio vs Kolkata).

 The SLR scenarios used in this study are based on the forecasts from Climate Central – Coastal Risk Screening Tool with the following parameters: